pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       default namespace of the connection is used.

-      The method input parameters are specified using the --parameter option, which can be specified multiple times.
+      The method input parameters are specified using the --parameter option, which may be specified multiple times.

       Pywbemcli retrieves the class definition from the server in order to verify that the specified input parameters are consistent with the